envato-archive/barricade/README.md

-The transaction *MUST* be the outermost transaction, not a nested transaction, otherwise `transaction_with_locks` will raise a `BetterLocking::LockMustBeOutermostTransaction` exception.
+The transaction *MUST* be the outermost transaction, not a nested transaction, otherwise `transaction_with_locks` will raise a `Barricade::LockMustBeOutermostTransaction` exception.

 It sorts the locked objects before locking, to help avoid deadlocks.
 If a deadlock does occur, it retries the locks and continues with the transaction.

-Within the transaction block, you can raise a `BetterLocking::RetryTransaction` exception to retry the transaction from the beginning and make sure all the locks are in place.
+Within the transaction block, you can raise a `Barricade::RetryTransaction` exception to retry the transaction from the beginning and make sure all the locks are in place.

 You can double-check that you have a lock on an object by calling its `confirm_locked!` method.
-This raises a `BetterLocking::LockNotHeld` exception if you don't have the lock.
+This raises a `Barricade::LockNotHeld` exception if you don't have the lock.

 It's safe to re-acquire a lock inside an existing transaction, so